-The Edwin H. Armstrong Medal in the world.
-Professor Arm-has been awarded to Mr. John F. strong is head of the Hartley Re-Grinan, chairman of the Board cf search Laboratory, Columbia Uni-the Grinan Estates Ltd., the versity. man who gave ZQI to the It is interesting to note that in a Government of Jamaica.
-He has report Mr. Grinan did jointly been awarded the medal for with the late T. J. Guil-the leading part he played in trans-mitting the first wireless message in Jamaica.
-Mr. Grinan had re-commended that the Government across the Atlantic on December 11, 1921. over the amateur transmitter IBCG at Greenwich.
-Connecticut.
+The Edwin H. Armstrong Medal in has been awarded to Mr. John F. stro Grinan, chairman of the Board of sea the Grinan Estates Ltd., the ver man who gave ZQI to the I Government of Jamaica.
+He has rep man who gave ZQI to the Government of Jamaica.
+He has been awarded the medal for the leading part he played in trans-mitting the first wireless message across the Atlantic on December 11, across the Atlantic on December 11, 1921, over the amateur transmitter IBCG at Greenwich, Connecticut.
 Mr. Grinan has been in radio all his life and is one of the leading amateurs in the world.
-He holds three world records: for sending the first relayed trans-continental mes-tage across America for sending the nrst relayed trans-continental mes-sage across America, for sending the first signals across the continent, and for sending the first wireless message (professional or amateur) across the Atlantic from America to Ardrossan, Scotland.
+He holds three world records: for sending the first relayed trans-continental mes-sage across America, for sending the first signals across the continent, and for sending the first wireless message (professional or amateur) across the Atlantic from America to Ardrossan, Scotland.
+Mr. Grinan has been associated the world. strong is head of the Hartley Re-search Laboratory, Columbia University.
+It is interesting to note that in a It is interesting to note that in a report Mr. Grinan did jointly with the late T. J. Guil-foyle in .connection with radio in Jamaica.
+Mr. Grinan had re-commended that the Government adopt frequency modulation as a more modern and effective method of broadcasting than is amplitude modulation, the system now used.
+In a letter congratulating Mr. Grinan.
+Professor Armstrong said: "I know I am late in writing to congratulate you on being an Arm-strong medalist ....
+You will be in-terested to know that the British have officially got round to setting up a high power FM station (25 kw) and are testing it out with an equal power AM transmitter.
+FM won